Professor

 Dean's Distinguished Scholar

-Katharine Young serves as the Associate Dean for Faculty and Global Programs, Professor, and Dean’s Distinguished Scholar at Boston College Law School.
+Katharine Young is Professor and Dean’s Distinguished Scholar at Boston College Law School.
+She previously served as Associate Dean of Faculty and Global Programs.
 Her research focuses on comparative constitutional law, international human rights law, economic and social rights, and law and gender.
 Her recent scholarship examines how “positive” legal obligations, which require state action rather than restraint, challenge traditional constitutionalist models of public law.
 This includes an extended study of the mechanisms of queues and waiting lists in law, and a comparative analysis of social movements and litigation around rights to health care, housing, education, and other economic and social rights.

 Professor Young’s publications include: “Human Rights Originalism” (Georgetown Law Journal), “Rights and Queues: Distributive Contests in the Modern State” (Columbia Journal of Transnational Law ) selected for the 2016 Harvard/Stanford/Yale Junior Faculty Forum, and “The Minimum Core of Economic and Social Rights: A Concept in Search of Content” (Yale Journal of International Law).
 Her monograph, Constituting Economic and Social Rights (Oxford University Press, 2012), is published in the Oxford Constitutional Theory series.
 She has also edited The Future of Economic and Social Rights (Cambridge University Press, 2019) with a foreword by Amartya Sen, and The Public Law of Gender with Kim Rubenstein (Cambridge University Press, 2016).